From this video you’ll learn that…

 Working with numbers

 It sounds inspiring.
 If I decided to change my position one day, I believe affiliate marketing could be a perfect option as creativeness is cool.

 And with numbers, what, what I have seen, honestly, people, when they think about numbers, they think it’s something dull and hard.
 But honestly, numbers are fun, mainly when you use that properly because it gives you a base for the right decisions in the future, which is fantastic.

 Exactly.
 And especially what is fascinating is that you can conclude from your numbers, apply it, and immediately see the result.

 What can you recommend in terms of reading?

 Exactly.
 Usually, we always ask our speakers what they recommend in reading.
 Maybe there’s some book that you could recommend to our listeners; it doesn’t have to be professional-oriented; it can be anything.

 Um, and then yet another more on the fiction side novel that I read recently, and it kind of kept me.
 I kept it in memory is “Queenie” by Candice Carty-Williams.
-So, this is again, it’s a fiction book, and it seems that it looks like an easy read when you start reading.
+So, again, it’s a fiction book, and it seems like an easy read when you start reading.
 But it’s eye-opening, and it goes intense.
 So, it does have kind of the “Black Lives Matter” movement.
 And it follows a Jamaican girl around that has some problems and struggles with her life.
-But in the end, kind of the key takeaway of the book is that awareness and hope in, in daily life are beautiful gifts, and we should cherish that.
+But in the end, kind of the key takeaway of the book is that awareness and hope in daily life are beautiful gifts, and we should cherish that.